Neutron detection: Semiconductor neutron detectors

 BN can be formed as either simple hexagonal, cubic (zincblende) or wurtzite crystals, depending on the growth temperature, and it is usually grown by thin film methods.
 It is the simple hexagonal form of BN that has been most studied as a neutron detector.
 Thin film chemical vapor deposition methods are usually employed to produce BP, BAs, BN, or B4C.
-These boron-based films are often grown upon n-type Si substrates, which can form a pn junction with the Si and, therefore, produce a coated Si diode as described at the beginning of this section.
+These boron-based films are often grown upon n-type Si substrates, which can form a p–n junction with the Si and, therefore, produce a coated Si diode as described at the beginning of this section.
 Consequently, the neutron response from the device can be easily mistaken as a bulk response when it is actually a coated diode response.
 To date, there is sparse evidence of boron-based semiconductors producing intrinsic neutron signals.

-Li-containing semiconductors, categorized as Nowotny-Juza compounds, have also been investigated as bulk neutron detectors.
-The Nowotny-Juza compound LiZnAs has been demonstrated as a neutron detector; however, the material is difficult and expensive to synthesize, and only small semiconductor crystals have been reported.
+Li-containing semiconductors, categorized as Nowotny–Juza compounds, have also been investigated as bulk neutron detectors.
+The Nowotny–Juza compound LiZnAs has been demonstrated as a neutron detector; however, the material is difficult and expensive to synthesize, and only small semiconductor crystals have been reported.
 Finally, traditional semiconductor materials with neutron reactive dopants have been investigated, namely, Si(Li) detectors.
 Neutrons interact with the lithium dopant in the material and produce energetic reaction products.
 However, the dopant concentration is relatively low in Li drifted Si detectors (or other doped semiconductors), typically less than 1019 cm−3.
 For a degenerate concentration of Li on the order of 1019 cm−3, a 5-cm thick block of natural Si(Li) would have less than 1% thermal-neutron detection efficiency, while a 5-cm thick block of a Si(6Li) detector would have only 4.6% thermal-neutron detection efficiency.